 Non-Certification & Non-Endorsement

-The Validation Lab evaluates evidence packs, not agentic systems.
-We issue verdicts based on deterministic rulesets, not certifications of quality or safety.
-A PASS verdict means the submitted evidence satisfies the claimed invariants under the specified Ruleset.
+The Validation Lab evaluates evidence packs, not live systems.
+We issue verdicts under a selected ruleset identity, not certifications of quality, safety, or protocol truth.
+A PASS verdict means the submitted evidence satisfied that ruleset's current criteria.

 01. How to Read a Verdict